Bank and Credit Union Mergers: Practical Advice for Executives

 The human side of consolidation is often underestimated, but those with a clear-eyed view of its significance can make a real difference for the teams that are combining.
 Shared values are as important as shared KPIs when it comes to bringing groups together.
 Even when teams have much in common, employees can feel unnerved by job uncertainty, shifting organizational hierarchies, and tension related to overlapping roles.
 This can ultimately impact their ability to collaborate and hurt long-term talent retention.

-The ability to work together constructively may prove difficult at higher levels of the organization as well: leaders may face difficulty in aligning future visions, including what markets to focus on and which operating models to pursue.
-In addition, leaders also face pressure to meet varying expectations of external stakeholders with corporate board members, investors, and communities each having their own priorities.
+The ability to work together constructively may prove difficult at higher levels of the organization as well: Leaders may face difficulty in aligning future visions, including what markets to focus on and which operating models to pursue.
+In addition, leaders face pressure to meet varying expectations of external stakeholders, with corporate board members, investors, and communities each having their own priorities.

 Banks and credit unions can position themselves for optimized alignment by being proactive in strategic planning and engagement.
 As teams are combined and reorganized, human factors should be considered, not only financial goals.
 It is also critically important to provide clarity to employees about their roles to avoid confusion and uncertainty.
 Clear lines of communication are vital so that institution leaders can partner effectively with each other, empowering them to align on objectives and keep external stakeholders in the loop.